-Most of us have a shed – they are ideal for outdoor shelter and storage for tools, equipment and other gardening goods!
-But they are often used as a dumping ground, neglected and weather beaten.
+Sheds are extremely useful for outdoor shelter and storage for tools, equipment and other gardening goods.
+However, they often end up being used as a dumping ground and can be neglected and weather beaten.

-But that doesn’t necessarily mean spending loads of money – a few tweaks and a lick of paint can totally transform your shed.
+Although, that doesn’t mean you need to spend loads of money, instead a few tweaks and a lick of paint can totally transform your shed.

 Clear it out

 Before you pile everything back in the shed, consider installing some storage.
-Aim to get as much as possible off the floor and onto the walls.
-Install shelves and hooks for things like tools and fertilisers.
+Aim to get as much as possible off the floor and onto the walls using shelves and hooks.

-Old cupboards and chests of drawers are ideal for storage, and they can double up as a work bench and potting station too.
+In addition, old cupboards and chests of drawers are ideal for storage.
+These can double up as a work bench and potting station too.

-Finally, fasten in items that tend to fall over, like garden canes and long tools like rakes.
-See?
-It feels like a new shed already, and so far you haven’t spent a penny!
+Finally, fasten in items that tend to fall over like garden canes and long tools like rakes and brooms.

-Water is wood’s number one enemy.
 Wood swells as it absorbs water and shrinks as it dries out, warping and weakening the structure of your shed.
-Good quality wood treatment will save you money on repairs or a replacement shed further down the line.
+A good quality wood treatment will save you money on repairs or a replacement shed further down the line.

-And don’t forget the prep!
+Also, don’t forget the preparation!
 Ensure the wood is dry and use a fungicidal wash to remove algae.
 If wood has previously been painted, strip it back with a sanding machine to expose the pores.

 These days, wood stain can be more than brown or green!
-There is a huge range of shades available from companies like Ronseal and Sadolin.
+There is a huge range of shades available and mixing two colours can give a great impact.

 If you want something a little more colourful, try exterior wood paint.
-They come in a mind-boggling array of colours so you can be creative.
-Choose from pastel shades, neutral greys and even rich berry colours.
-Protek, Cuprinol and Farrow & Ball all do great colour ranges.
+You can choose from pastel shades, neutral greys, or rich berry colours.

-Sheds aren’t just functional!
-Make it your own with decorative touches.
-Attach a trellis panel to one side and grow a stunning climber up the wall.
+Sheds aren’t just functional.
+Make it your own with decorative touches, such as attaching a trellis panel to one side to grow a stunning climber up the wall.

 You can also add soft furnishings to decorate.
 Put curtains up in the window and string bunting around the roof to make it feel more like a summer house than a shed.
 Little decorative additions like this will take your shed from boring wooden box to striking garden feature.